CLSherrod/clsherrod.github.io/_posts/2013-04-09-beauty-business.md

 date: 2013-04-09
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - business
   - automation
-permalink: "/beauty-business/"
+permalink: /beauty-business/
 ---
 Business in order to be successful has to be a thing of beauty.
 It has to have systems and procedures that when business is conducted it is a beautiful thing to watch.